 CHAPTER VIII.
 ONE WEEK LATER.

-T WAS LATE AFTERNOON.
+IT was late afternoon.
 A chubby-faced man was seated at a flat-topped desk, staring meditatively through an office window.
 Beyond was the skyline of Manhattan.
 Towering buildings, shadowy shapes in the dusk, showed glimmering twinkles from their lighted windows.